flow-project/flow/docs/source/flow_setup.rst

 ================
-Flow has been tested on a variety of RL libraries, the installation of which is optional but may be of use when trying to execute some of the examples files located in Flow.
+Flow has been tested on a variety of RL libraries, the installation of which is optional but may be of use when trying to execute some of the examples files located in Flow. rllab-multiagent is one of these such libraries.
 In order to install the `rllab-multiagent` library, follow the below instructions
 ::

     cd ~